This site too slow? Try a mirror -- Subscribe to the Guide -- Find artist:

 Comments about live performance:

-I've heard that their performances aren't always great, but the ones I've been to and heard of from close friends have always been described as terrific.
+I've heard that their performances aren't always great, but the in-store I went to was great, and I've heard only heard good things from close friends have gone to hear them multiple times.
 I would recommend giving them a chance; it's unlikely you'll be bored.
 (Neile)

 I saw them at the Quart festival and they are way fun live.
 I really enjoyed their show, though it was a bit short.
 (7/04, onealien@mo.himolde.no)